Mike Schmidt: 1987–1989

-Trailing the Pittsburgh Pirates 6–5 in the top of the ninth inning at Three Rivers Stadium on April 18, 1987, Schmidt hit his 500th career home run, a three-run shot off of Don Robinson.
-It put the Phillies in front 8–6, and ended up being the game-winner.
+Trailing the Pittsburgh Pirates 6–5 in the top of the ninth inning at Three Rivers Stadium on April 18, 1987, Schmidt became a member of the 500 home run club, hitting a three-run shot off of Don Robinson.
+It put the Phillies ahead 8–6, and ended up being the game-winner.

 Injuries to Schmidt's rotator cuff caused him to miss the last month and a half of the 1988 season.
 He returned healthy for the 1989 season.
 However, after a poor start, Schmidt suddenly chose to announce his retirement in San Diego, on May 29.
-Although he typically demonstrated little emotion on the field (and was known as "Captain Cool" by many in Philadelphia sports circles), Schmidt surprised many with an emotional, and occasionally tearful, retirement speech.
-He said in his retirement press conference, I left Dayton, Ohio, with two bad knees and a dream of becoming a baseball player; I thank God it came true."
+Although he typically demonstrated little emotion on the field, and was known as "Captain Cool" by many in Philadelphia sports circles, Schmidt surprised many with an emotional, and occasionally tearful, retirement speech.
+He said in his retirement press conference, "Some 18 years ago, I left Dayton, Ohio, with two very bad knees and a dream of becoming a major-league baseball player; I thank God this dream came true."
 His last game was May 28, 1989, against the San Francisco Giants.

 Despite his own perceived subpar start and subsequent retirement on May 29, fans once again voted Schmidt to be the starting third baseman for the NL All-Star team.
-He decided not to play, but he did participate in the game's opening ceremony in uniform.
+He decided not to play, but he did participate in the opening ceremony of the All-Star Game in uniform.